parker84/shopify-streamlit-app-example/README.md

 Add a free postgres database onto this application through the heroku add-ons options.

-**Caution**: to actually productionize this data storage we recommend using a more robust approach (ex: a cron job that runs once a day) and you'll need to setup the ability to delete the data once you've retrieved it.
+**Warning**: to actually productionize this data storage we recommend using a more robust approach (ex: a cron job that runs once a day) and you'll need to setup the ability to delete the data once you've retrieved it (see the `data_removal_request` function in `server.py`).

 Set your db parameters as environmental variables in heroku
 ```sh